abdullahalrafi707/ASMDR/README.md

 # ASMDR
 Get ASMDR of any 2 numbers in less than 30 seconds!!!
-ASMDR is the short from of "Addition Substraction Multiplication Division Remainder".
+ASMDR is the short from of "Addition Substraction Multiplication Division and Remainder".
 Type any 2 numbers in the popup and you will get their ASMDR !!!